mhewedy/SBO-video-extension/README.md

 The old website the one that have the domain name: `techbus.safaribooksonline.com`.

-Once you have the extension installed, and you click on any video course, after a while (5 seconds) you will see a little black icon beside each video lesson allow you to download the video (see the picture).
+Once you have the extension installed, and you click on any video course, after a while (5 seconds) you will see a little orange icon beside each video lesson allow you to choose the quality to download (see the picture).
-> note, the picture is out dated, the icon should be in black like the new website below.

 <img src="./docs/techbus.png" width="500">